Age Groups and Vaccines: 4 to 6 Years

 - Engage your child in a conversation or storybook.

 Remember, taking your children to get vaccines is an act of love.
 You are protecting them from something much worse than the pain of the shot.

-When you get home, provide comfort for your child and realize that she may be more tired or cranky than usual.
-She may want to be held more and may be sore in the arm or leg where the shot was given.
-You can give your child a pain reliever as directed by her doctor.
-If the area where the shot was given is red, tender or swollen, you can use a cool wet cloth on the area.
-You can also give your child a lukewarm sponge bath if she has a fever.
-Give your child plenty of fluids and be aware that she may be less interested in food over the next 24 hours.
+When you get home, provide comfort for your child and realize that they may be more tired or cranky than usual.
+Children who were recently vaccinated may want to be held more and may be sore in the arm or leg where the shot was given.
+If the area where the shot was given is red, tender or swollen, you can use ice on the area, and encourage ongoing playing and movement of the arm.
+Give your child plenty of fluids, and be aware that they may be less interested in food over the next 24 hours.

-School entrance is also a good time to make sure your child is caught up on all of his or her vaccines.
-Even if you have taken your child to all of the required well-baby visits, there are reasons why your child may need to be "caught up," as indicated below:
+School entrance is also a good time to make sure your child is caught up on vaccines.
+Even if you have taken your child to all of the required well visits, there are reasons why your child may need to be "caught up," as indicated below: